jacobastern/graph-construction-semi-supervised/README.md

 ## Motivation - TL;DR:

 In cases where Euclidean distance is a poor measure of distance between data points, we can impose a graph structure on the data which better represents distance between points.
-This structure can improve the performance of machine learning algorithms.
+Especially in the case with much more labeled data than unlabeled data, this structure gives us information about the relative distances between the labeled data points, improving the performance of machine learning algorithms.
 This repository explores which method of constructing that graph results in the best-performing machine learning algorithms.

 ## Usage: